squid-cache/squid-cache.github.io/Features/QualityOfService.rst

 == Details ==

 Zero Penalty hit created a patch to set QoS markers on outgoing traffic.

-For some reason it has not yet made it into the mainstream code.
+Adds '''--enable-zph-qos''' options to turn on the following:

+ * Allows you to select a TOS/Diffserv value to mark local hits.

+ * Allows you to select a TOS/Diffserv value to mark peer hits.

+ * Allows you to selectively set only sibling or sibling+parent requests

+ * Allows any HTTP response towards clients will have the TOS value of the response comming from the remote server masked with the value of zph_preserve_miss_tos_mask.
+For this to work correctly, you will need to patch your linux kernel with the TOS preserving ZPH patch.
+The kernel patch can be downloaded from http://zph.bratcheda.org

+ * Allows you to mask certain bits in the TOS received from the remote server, before copying the value to the TOS send towards clients.

 ----
 CategoryFeature